Musicians who oppose Donald Trump's use of their music: Neil Young

 Neil Young has indicated multiple times that he does not approve of the use of his song "Rockin' in the Free World" at Trump rallies, which has been done since 2015.
-Young conceded he had no legal grounds to oppose the song's use, but in 2020 he wrote a scathing open letter directed at Trump that stated: "Every time 'Rockin’ in the Free World' or one of my songs is played at your rallies, I hope you hear my voice.
+Young conceded he had no legal grounds to oppose the song's use; however, in 2020, he wrote a scathing open letter directed at Trump that stated: "Every time 'Rockin' in the Free World' or one of my songs is played at your rallies, I hope you hear my voice.
 Remember it is the voice of a tax-paying U.S. citizen who does not support you.
 Me."
 He later objected to the use of the song in Trump's speech at Mount Rushmore on the Fourth of July the same year.
 In August 2020, Young sued Trump for copyright infringement in the U.S. District Court for the Southern District of New York, but had the case voluntarily dismissed in December 2020.
 Business Insider later stated that the suit was "quietly settled for an undisclosed sum four months after it was filed."

 Nickelback

 Nickelback indicated that they did not support Trump's use of their song "Photograph".
 When Trump tweeted a doctored version of the song and music video on Twitter, the band's record label, Warner Music Group, issued a copyright claim, leading to the video being taken down.
-Sales of the real version of the song jumped over 500% in the days afterwards despite the takedown.
+Sales of the real version of the song jumped over 500% in the days following the takedown.